 Learn about credit and how to use it effectively.
 Pay attention to your credit history, as reflected by your credit score and on your credit report.

 Thinking of applying for a loan?
-Do you know what your bank will look at to determine your creditworthiness?
-Lenders look at your 5 c's.
+Here are the 5 C's most lenders look at to determine your creditworthiness.

 - Credit History/Character

 This is how trustworthy and reliable you are.
 It refers to your reputation or track record for repaying debts.
 Qualifying for the different types of credit hinges largely on your credit history — the track record you’ve established while managing credit and making payments over time.
 Your credit report is primarily a detailed list of your credit history, consisting of information provided by lenders that have extended credit to you.
 While information may vary from one credit reporting agency to another, the credit reports include the same types of information, such as the names of lenders that have extended credit to you, types of credit you have, your payment history, and more.